broodminder/userguide/en/docs/36_sensors_DIY.md

 1. Place the scale on the up-right position.
 2. With empty scale weight: Hit the button `Tare Scale` (bottom button)
 2. Now insert `Divisor = 0 for ALL chanels` (bottom of the screen)
-3. Now enter `Divisor = 9000 for chanel J3` (starting value)
+3. Now enter `Divisor = -9000 for chanel J3` (NEGATIVE starting value)
-4. NOTE : you **do not** need to worry about Offsets
+4. NOTE : you **do not** have to worry about Offsets

 ![BAPP](./36_sensors_DIY.assets/labelabeille/bapp_calibration.png)

 4. Place a known weight on the scale > check "J3 Weight" displayed on the app > modify the divisor iteratively to find the actual weight on the display
-5. once you found the right divisor save and quit this interface
+5. Once you found the right divisor save and quit this interface

 You are done, congratulations !